How to Start a Tech Company in Uganda A Practical Guide (2026)

 3. Can I register online?

-We build MVPs for startups.
+We build MVPs for AI startups.
 Let's turn your idea into code.

 Contact Desishub for Startup Packages